Kalash (TV series)

 Kalash is an Indian television soap opera which aired on Star Plus.
 It was produced by Ekta Kapoor of Balaji Telefilms.

 Plot

-Kalash is the story of two sisters: Rano and Bulbul.
+Kalash is the story of sisters Rano and Bulbul.
 Bulbul, the elder of the two, is beautiful but selfish, whereas Rano is caring and loving.
 The sisters develop romantic feelings for the same man, Ram.
 Bulbul is married to Ram against her wishes.
 Later, she leaves her husband and their child and elopes with another man.
-Rano is then married to Ram because he has a child, slowly she begins to fall for him and Ram too starts liking her when Bulbul suddenly reappears and wants her family back.
-After Bulbul conspires and tries to separate Ram and Rano.
-The show ended with Rano's death by cancer and Bulbul realizing her mistake and reunites with Ram.
+Rano is then married to Ram because he has a child that needs motherly love, slowly she begins to fall for him and Ram too starts liking her when Bulbul suddenly reappears and wants her family back.
+Bulbul conspires and tries to separate Ram and Rano.
+The show ends with Rano's death by cancer and Bulbul realizing her mistake and reuniting with Ram.